Skip to content

 Short answers, pulled from the story.

-What is the origin of the word gymnasium in a school context?
+What is the equivalent of a gymnasium in the United Kingdom?